 1) Overcoming Fears In VR

-Actionable tip: If I have a really important presentation at work due I’ll run it through Speech trainer first.
-This would be a great tool for school and university presentations.
+Actionable tip: If you have a really important presentation at work due, run it through Speech trainer first.
+This would also be a great tool for school and university presentations.

-Now should you rely on these fully?
+Now should you rely vr self improvement only?
 Ofcourse not.
 It’s so important to go outside, get sunlight, play in the park and have meaningful relationships IRL.
 But if this can help you kick start, or adhere to self improvement goals then why not incorporate VR and a bit of gamification into it.